 - Use a knife to loosen the chilled cheesecake from the rim of the springform pan, then remove the rim.
 Using a clean sharp knife, cut into slices for serving.
 For neat slices, wipe the knife clean and dip into warm water between each slice.

 - Serve cheesecake with desired toppings.
 Cover and store leftover cheesecake in the refrigerator for up to 5 days.

 Make ahead tip: This cheesecake can be made the day before.
 It has to chill for quite some time before serving.
 See step 5.
 Another way to make this cheesecake ahead of time is to freeze it.
-Cheesecake can be frozen up to 2 or 3 months.
-I find this tutorial for freezing cheesecakes helpful.
-When ready to eat, thaw overnight in the refrigerator before serving.
+Cheesecake can be frozen up to 3 months.
+See instructions in blog post above.

 - For the fresh raspberry sauce: Combine 2 cups fresh or frozen raspberries (do not thaw if using frozen), 3 Tablespoons granulated sugar, and 1 teaspoon fresh lemon juice in a small saucepan over medium heat.
 Stir the mixture as it begins to cook, breaking up some of the raspberries as you stir.
 Once simmering, continue to stir and allow to simmer for 5 minutes.
 Remove the pan from heat and press through a fine mesh strainer to remove the seeds.
 Allow the thin raspberry sauce to cool completely before using.
 Store for 1-2 weeks in the refrigerator.